-- o This document counts toward the 50-page limit on the dossier. - Candidates for promotion and/or tenure should prepare a maximum of seven (7) single-spaced pages for their candidate's statement that reflects their own assessments of their accomplishments in teaching, research and creative activity, and service (for tenured or tenure-track faculty); teaching and service (for clinical and lecturer faculty); or performance, professional development, and service (for librarians).
-Prospects for continued development in these areas must be addressed. - Candidates have the option to limit the Candidate's Statement to five pages and include two singlespaced pages, addressing the area of excellence, as a section introduction in chosen area of excellence (either Teaching, Research, or Service). - In cases where the candidate undergoes unit-level review at another campus (e.g., core schools like Business and O'Neill School), an accommodation with the page-length expectations of those campuses may be needed.
+- o This document counts toward the 50-page limit on the dossier. - Candidates for promotion and/or tenure should prepare a maximum of seven (7) single- spaced pages for their candidate's statement that reflects their own assessments of their

+- accomplishments in teaching, research and creative activity, and service (for tenured or tenure-track faculty); teaching and service (for clinical and lecturer faculty); or performance, professional development, and service (for librarians).
+Prospects for continued development in these areas must be addressed. - Candidates have the option to limit the Candidate's Statement to five pages and include two single-spaced pages, addressing the area of excellence, as a section introduction in chosen area of excellence (either Teaching, Research, or Service). - Candidates who do not choose the Balanced-Integrative DEI Case type have the option to include a discussion of diversity, equity and inclusion, according to department or school requirements, as an addition to the candidate statement itself.
+This should be part of the same file (pdf) but clearly marked as separate.
+This does not count as part of the 5 or 7 page limit, but does count as part of the overall 50 page limit (candidate statement, addition, and main dossier).
+Candidates using the Balanced-Integrative DEI Case Type will include DEI within the regular 5-7 page candidate statement. - For the Balanced-Integrative DEI Case the candidate statement: - Presents a philosophy of diversity, equity and inclusion that is evidenced through related activities and achievements.
+This is similar to a teaching philosophy in that it spells out, when necessary, specific targeted areas of focus within DEI-related activities.
+(A separate philosophy of diversity, equity and inclusion statement may be presented, with a more condensed version included in the candidate statement itself.) - Articulates how the candidate's activities and achievements are interrelated; shows that the candidate's work is intentional and coherent. - Ties work to the unit, campus or university mission. - Highlights key accomplishments in both: - Contributions to scholarly discourse (peer-reviewed dissemination) - Local impact - Establishes both independence and initiative-articulates the candidate's own role in multi-person endeavors and shows where the candidate fits in initial conception, execution, and/or expansion.

+&lt;sup>4 We are currently unable to change the overall e-dossier structure, so this is a temporary approach to finding a place for such a statement.

+In cases where the candidate undergoes unit-level review at another campus (Business and O'Neill), an accommodation with the page-length expectations of those campuses may be needed.